Pittock Mansion’s Annual Home for the Holidays promises to be Bigger and Better this year with a Decades Tour theme and a new Art Exhibit!

 Children (under 6): FREE

-Discounted admissions are also offered through our access programs with proof of eligibility
+Discounted admissions are also offered through our access programs with proof of eligibility.
+Please inquire about discounted admission when purchasing tickets in person on the day of your visit.

 3229 NW Pittock Drive